adamwong246/adamwong246.github.io/webcrack/README.md

 Only if you understand typescript, immutability, redux and selectors.
 Luckily, these concepts are not that difficult to learn!

-### webcrack.config.ts
+### webcrack.config.js

-webcrack is configured with TS configuration file, similar to webpack.config.js.
+webcrack is configured with webpack.config.js.
 It has 2 sections of note

 #### inputs
 `inputs` is a list of configurations which define which files get read and where to store those results in the redux stores